peter-kimanzi/Full-stack-ecommerce-site-with-dashboard/README.md

 ## Every thing is included including sample images just clone or download zip

+N/B if you are unable to run this project on your own dm me via linkedin

 ## Functionalities
 * Full check out (creditcard etc)